 Dear Family of PALS 1-3 is a screening tool of young children's literacy development which has been used for over twenty years with students in Virginia.
 Results are used to determine individual children's learning goals, plan classroom instruction, and raise awareness of children who need additional support or instruction in early reading and literacy.
 Focusing on early detection and early intervention of reading difficulties is a required state-wide policy (Early Intervention Reading Initiative).
 The PALS 1-3 screening tool is a way to help schools and teachers meet that mandate.
 PALS 1-3 has individual task scores which show the number of items a student answered correctly on each task and an overall Summed Score.
 There is a different Summed Score Benchmark for each grade-level and each time period (fall/spring).
-The Summed Score Benchmark for spring of 2 nd grade is 54.
-Your child's Summed Score is the constitute Comment Comments on the state that the state of the sta
+The Summed Score Benchmark for spring of 1st grade is 35.
+Your child's Summed Score is If your child's Summed Score meets or exceeds the benchmark, your child is not identified to receive intervention